AlbaXIII/slant/README.md

 However, this is not all – each submission to slant is rated by our users and an average rating is displayed beneath each article.
 Users are encouraged to rate articles on critical analysis and not sensationalism, because most of all, slant is a place for stories without the "noise" of modern news outlets - no ads, no distractions, just discussion and analysis.

-slant aims to break the news media wheel of doom and expand the horizons of it’s users, and provide a website where the bias of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a Critical stance, with each piece of content receiving ratings based on user inputs.
+slant aims to break the news media wheel of doom and expand the horizons of it’s users, and provide a website where the substance of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a critical stance, with each piece of content receiving ratings based on user inputs.

 slant created mainly using **React** and **Django REST framework**, and is my PP5 submission for Code Institute Advanced Front End.